ktmeaton/DHSI2019-git/README.md

 1. Using your file explorer, create a folder called "writing" in the git repository (same place as the README.md).
 2. Place a document of some type in there (ex. pdf, txt, etc.) Mine will be an empty Word doc called paper.docx.
 3. In the desktop client, comment the **commit** “create paper.docx”, commit the change, and push to the origin remote.
-4. Create folders called "data" and "code" in the git repository".
+4. Create folder "code" in the git repository.
 5. Create empty text files "text-analysis.py" and "data-visualization.R" in the "code" folder.
 6. In the desktop client, comment the  **commit** “added text analysis and viz code”, commit the change, and push to the origin remote.
+7. Create folder called "data" in the git repository.
+8. Create empty text files "raw-data.txt" and "processed-data.txt in the "data" folder.
+9. In the desktop client, comment the  **commit** “added raw and processed data”, commit the change, and push to the origin remote.
-7. View your files on GitHub in the web browser.
+10. View your files on GitHub in the web browser.